vim-ctrlspace/vim-ctrlspace/README.md

 <br><br>
 </div>

-Welcome to **Vim-CtrlSpace**, a comprehensive solution for your Vim editor
-providing:
+Welcome to **Vim-CtrlSpace** which provides

-* tabs / buffers / files management
+* tabs / buffers / files management,
-* fast fuzzy searching **powered by Go**
+* fast fuzzy searching (powered by Go),
-* workspaces (sessions)
+* workspaces (sessions), and
-* bookmarks for your favorite projects
+* bookmarks for your favorite projects.

-The plugin name follows the convention of naming fuzzy search plugins after their default mappings (like _Command-T_ or _CtrlP_), hence the plugin mapping is by default `Ctrl` + `Space`.

 If you have already starred this repo, thank you!

-If you have a question, a feature request, or a new idea, don't hesitate to post new issues or pull requests.
+If you have a question, a feature request, or a new idea, then don't hesitate to post new issues or pull requests:
 Collaboration is the most awesome thing in the open source community!

 # Idea by Analogy

-Vim-CtrlSpace interface is a window you can invoke by pressing `<C-Space>`.
+`Vim-CtrlSpace` interface is a window you can invoke by pressing `<C-Space>`.
+(The plugin name follows the convention of naming fuzzy-search plugins after their default mappings, like _Command-T_ or _CtrlP_)
-The window displays a list of items.
-You can select those items with `<j>`, `<k>`, and `<CR>` keys.
+The window displays a list of items that you can select with the `<j>`, `<k>`, and `<CR>` keys.

 <p align="center">
 <img alt="Vim-CtrlSpace" src="https://raw.github.com/vim-ctrlspace/vim-ctrlspace/master/gfx/cs5_window.png" />
 </p>

-Generally speaking Vim-CtrlSpace can display 5 types of lists:
+`Vim-CtrlSpace` can display five lists of:

-* Buffer List
+* Buffers
-* File List
+* Files
-* Tab List
+* Tabs
-* Workspace List
+* Workspaces and
-* Bookmark List
+* Bookmarks.

-Lists can be explained with a simple analogy.
-Let's imagine Vim is a writing desk.
-Your projects are like drawers.
-The **Bookmark List** simply displays your favorite projects.
+If Vim is a writing desk, then your projects are like drawers:

+- The **Bookmark List** simply displays your favorite projects.
-To get documents from a drawer you would need a **File List**.
+- To get documents from a drawer you would need a **File List**.
     It allows you to easily look up contents of a given project.
-Once you locate and pick up a file it becomes a **buffer**.
+- Once you locate and pick up a file it becomes a **buffer**.
     A buffer is like a sheet of paper lying on the desk.
-Sometimes you can have a blank piece of paper – that's a new unsaved buffer.
+    Sometimes you can have a blank piece of paper -- that's a new unsaved buffer.
     It would become eventually a file on the disk once saved (put into a drawer).
     To manage all buffers on the desk you would need a **Buffer List**.

 So far our analogy is fairly simple.
-This workflow is straightforward but inefficient in the long run with a large amount of files.
-How could we optimize it?
+This workflow is straightforward but with a large amount of files it is hard to keep an overview.

-The answer are **tabs** – a secret weapon of **Vim-CtrlSpace**.
-Each tab holds a **separate** list of buffers.
-And this is something very different when compared to plain Vim.
-Tabs powered by the plugin can be seen as piles of documents on the desk.
+Therefore each tab holds a **separate** list of buffers, so that each tab, along the work space analogy, is a pile of documents.

 With tabs you can, for example:

-* group related buffers
+* group related buffers,
-* extract to other tabs
+* extract to other tabs,
-* name them accordingly
+* name them accordingly, or
-* move or copy them
+* move or copy them.

 Tabs usage in **Vim-CtrlSpace** is quite more extensive than in Vim.
 This is because they serve mainly as independent buffer lists, so you are likely to have plenty of them.
 Tabs can be accessed and managed within **Tab List**.

-All your buffers, tabs, and tab layouts can be persisted as a workspace.
+- All your buffers, tabs, and tab layouts can be persisted as a workspace.
     It's like taking a picture of your desk with an instant camera.
     You can save multiple workspaces per project with **Workspace List**.

 # Getting Started